“You do branding? That’s like graphic design, right? Like, logos and websites?” – about 30 people we shall not name.

 Having strong branding allows the customer to build a connection with you that they can trust.
 Click To Tweet

 Having strong branding allows the customer to build a connection with you that they can trust.
-90% of purchases are made subconsciously (ISPO News).
+95% of purchases are made subconsciously (Harvard Business School).
 Once you have secured a place in the customer’s mind, it is easier to close a sale.

 The colors that you choose for your branding significantly impact your brand recognition.
 A staple color increases brand recognition by 80% (University of Loyola).